Our guide to the aggressive puppy shows you how to spot signs of puppy aggression, cope with aggressive puppy behavior

 These are not people that are being pathetic about a few little nips

-These are people with very young puppies that are launching into frenzied attacks.
+They are new puppy parents with very young puppies that are launching into frenzied attacks.

 Whilst looking angelic in between.

 It’s about children in tears, it’s about snarling and biting.
 It’s even about puppies drawing blood.
 If your puppy is behaving like this, I have some great news for you!
 Read on.